-For the 3psi & 3.5psi pulleys, does the ecu compensate?
-So no need for a tune until you upgrade to a higher boost?
+For the 3.5psi pulley, no need for a tune until you upgrade to a higher boost?

 You are correct.
 However, this is only applicable to all Rangers and the Explorer/STs with non-electronic throttles.
-The stock ecu on the Ford Ranger/B4000/Explorer/Sport Trac provides enough fuel for the lower boost provided that that at ~4 bar (or 55psi) is present at the fuel rail under load.
-Although you can safely tune these vehicles with the stock fuel pump (even up to the higher boost levels), we have included a free high-flow fuel pump to ensure that a static >55psi is maintained.
+The stock ecu on the Ford Ranger/B4000/Explorer/Sport Trac will supply enough fuel for this boost level provided that that ~4 bar (or 55psi) is present at the fuel rail under load.
+Although you can safely tune these vehicles with the stock fuel pump (even up to the higher boost levels), we have included a free high-flow fuel pump to ensure that a static >55psi is maintained without a tune.

 If I was to purchase my own m90, will your kit be compatible to the oval and the rectangular m90?

 That’s right.
 This kit is designed for ALL Thunderbird Eaton M90s between the 1989-1995.
 You may also be interested to know that the 94/95 blower is a bit more efficient than the 89-93 in the top end.
 In rpms below 3000, the blowers are very similar in their efficiency.
 Porting and coating rotors can also change or improve the efficiency in the top or bottom end.